-Independent Contractor – an individual who is not employed for a company but instead works for themselves providing goods or services to clients for a fee.
+Independent Contractor – an individual who is not employed by a company but instead works for themselves providing goods or services to clients for a fee.

 Insurable Interest – A right or relationship in regard to the subject matter of the insured contract such that the insured can suffer a financial loss from damage, loss or destruction to it.
 (Bickelhaupt and Magee )

 Insurance – an economic device transferring risk from an individual to a company and reducing the uncertainty of risk via pooling.